lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin10:

 .. figure:: images/luminapanelplugin10.png
+   :scale: 100%

 :numref:`Figure %s: Task Manager (No Groups) <luminapanelplugin10>`

 Ensures that every window gets its own button on the panel.
 This plugin will use a large amount of space on the panel, as every window will need to display a part of its title.
 This plugin is added to the default panel for Lumina.